Creating the best

 We are a collective who thrive with Teamwork, empowering each other to succeed.

-Respect at CA is given as a default, we respect each other as diverse and unique individuals, who come together to create games our fans will love.
+Respect at CA is given as a default, we respect each other as diverse and unique individuals, who come together to create games our players will love.

 Alongside respect, we Trust each other, our teams and our leaders as experts of their craft.
 Everyone is given creative autonomy and freedom to make a real contribution to our projects and our legacy.

 Home to many of our Total War teams, just across the bridge from our HQ in a state-of-the-art purpose-built studio.

 Home to CA Sofia, nestled below the idyllic Vitosha Mountain surrounded by an ancient capital in a new purpose-built state-of-the-art development studio.